 How to Remove Scorch or Burn Marks from White Clothes

-For a heavier scorch mark on a white cotton or linen shirt, find an open, well ventilated space to work.
+For a heavier scorch mark on a white cotton or linen shirt, find an open, well-ventilated space to work.
 If the stain is large, work on only a small section at a time.
 Start by dipping a cotton swap in hydrogen peroxide and apply it to the stain.
 Hydrogen peroxide is a mild bleaching agent that will work on the discoloration.
 Dip another cotton swab into non-sudsing household ammonia and apply it onto the stain as well.
-WARNING: DO NOT mix the hydrogen peroxide and ammonia together in a bowl.
+WARNING: DO NOT MIX the hydrogen peroxide and ammonia together in a bowl.
 The mixture can form TOXIC FUMES when combined in large quantities.

 Let the treated area stand for several minutes and then flush with water.
 Repeat if necessary and move to another section of the scorch mark.
-Do not leave the hydrogen peroxide/ammonia solution to dry on the fabric.
+Do not allow the hydrogen peroxide/ammonia solution to dry on the fabric.

 If a stain remains after trying the hydrogen peroxide/ammonia or vinegar removal methods, mix a solution of warm water and oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) following package directions.
 Submerge the entire piece of scorched clothing and allow it to soak at least eight hours or overnight.
 Then wash as usual.
 If a stain remains, repeat the process.

-How to Remove Scorch or Burn Marks from Colored Clothes
+Scorch or Burn Marks on Colored Clothes

 For heavier scorch marks, do not use the hydrogen peroxide/ammonia treatment on colored clothes because fading can occur that can not be reversed.
 Instead, use distilled white vinegar or a soak in an oxygen bleach solution to remove the stains.